 Glass candy can be made into decorative pieces for cakes, cupcakes, and doughnuts; it is used during Halloween as a piece of broken glass candy in a Murdered Cupcake with a few drops (ok a lot of drops) of edible fake blood.

-Use some to make mirror surfaces or frosting on cakes or cupcakes; it is also used during holidays like Easter to make edible decorations.
+You can use some to make mirror surfaces or frosting on cakes or cupcakes.
+It is also used during holidays like Easter to make edible decorations.

 Basically, it’s like the fun tool for Halloween dessert decorating that I never thought I’d be able to make…Frankly, I love it.